 We don’t believe anyone’s really black-fingered, but if you're want a plant that can withstand a bit of neglect, look no further than the mighty Snake Plant (aka Sanseveiria).
-The Sansevieria genus varies hugely in terms of appearance, but all varieties are known for its hardiness.
+The Sansevieria genus varies greatly in terms of appearance, but all varieties are known for their hardiness.

 How to care for Sansevieria